This Is What Whales Are Betting On Dow - Benzinga

 Volume & Open Interest Development

-This data can help you track the liquidity and interest for Dow's options for a given strike price.
+In terms of liquidity and interest, the mean open interest for Dow options trades today is 921.2 with a total volume of 10,606.00.

-Below, we can observe the evolution of the volume and open interest of calls and puts, respectively, for all of Dow's whale activity within a strike price range from $50.0 to $67.5 in the last 30 days.
+In the following chart, we are able to follow the development of volume and open interest of call and put options for Dow's big money trades within a strike price range of $57.5 to $60.0 over the last 30 days.

 Dow Option Volume And Open Interest Over Last 30 Days